odrinl/API-project-Dutch-Word/README.md

 ## Description

 Client-side web application.
-Dictionary app where foreigner can find all you need about any Dutch word - pictures, pronunciations, explanation and even all forms for verbs.
+Dictionary app where foreigner can find all you need about any Dutch word - simultanious translation into 5 odifferent languges, correct article, relevant pictures, and explanation in Dutch (Wikipedia article).
+Everithing on one screen.
 I have been dreaming about this app for so long and finally it's time to make this dream come true.

 ## Design